 What happens if I overdose?

-Overdose symptoms may include extreme drowsiness, confusion, muscle weakness, fainting, or coma.
+Overdose symptoms may include severe drowsiness, confusion, slurred speech, feeling restless, muscle weakness, loss of balance or coordination, feeling light-headed, slow heartbeats, weak or shallow breathing, or coma.

 What should I avoid while taking Ativan?

 Avoid drinking alcohol.
 Dangerous side effects or death could occur.

 Avoid driving or hazardous activity until you know how this medicine will affect you.
 Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Get emergency medical help if you have signs of an allergic reaction to Ativan: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.